This article was updated on May 1st, 2023

 In most cases, your veterinarian will need to test a sample of your dog’s urine to find out what’s causing the ‘peeing’ problems.

-Sometimes he/she will ask you to collect a sample and bring it in.
+Sometimes they will ask you to collect a sample and bring it in.
 This means you need to ‘catch’ the urine while Fido or Fifi is urinating – easier said than done!

 IMPORTANT TIP: I recommend that your helper be the ‘catcher’ because if you do it, your dog is more likely to turn around and try to figure out what’s going on.
 That can make the whole procedure messy.

 If you’re keeping his attention at the ‘head’ end, the ‘business’ end will be less likely to move!

-With your dog on a leash, take him to his potty spot and while you keep his attention, your ‘assistant’ needs to use a very CLEAN container to catch the urine, mid-stream if possible.
+With your dog on a leash, take them to their potty spot, and while you keep their attention, your ‘assistant’ needs to use a very CLEAN container to catch the urine, mid-stream if possible.

 You don’t need a whole jar of urine, most tests only need two or three milliliters.
 Once you do have your sample, make sure to refrigerate it until it’s time to get it to the vet’s office.